telosys-saas/telosys-saas/doc/ide.md

 # IDE

+The IDE page permits to the user to edit projects files.

 ## Page

 The IDE page is composed of :
 - at left :
-  - Open editors : list of opened files
+  - Opened files : list of opened files
-  - Project files treeview : list of project files
+  - Project files : Treeview of the project files
 - at right :
+  - Files editors
-  - File editor
+  - Consoles

 ## Source code organization